PRESENTER SCHEDULE – FRIDAY, OCTOBER 11, 2019 (Hesperia Library)

 PLEASE VISIT THE ‘LITERATURE OF THE CALIFORNIA DESERT’ PAGE.

-We are proud to announce a special symposium within our 2019 book festival that will explore literature inspired by the California Desert.
+We are proud to announce that we are the recipients of a 2019 Cal Humanities For All Quick Grant for a special symposium within our 2019 book festival that will explore literature inspired by the California Desert.
 This special area of the book festival will be comprised of poetry and prose readings from works by our audience, local writers, as well as from famous works of literature, all leading to public discussions about writing that evokes haunting imagery and feelings about our California desert.